poenneby/practical-clojurescript/README.md

 Let's imagine we've been asked to build a website that expose information related to French monuments.

-All that is left for us to do is building the front end and for that we will use ClojureScript.
+Since we have already built the [backend](https://github.com/poenneby/practical-clojure/tree/solution), all that is left for us to do is building the front end and for that we will use ClojureScript.

-After a bit of discussion with the PO we agree on starting out simple with an input field for searching and that we can show more information about each monument found.
+After a bit of discussion with our PO we agree on starting out simple with an input field for searching, and that we can show more information about each monument found.

-* In the [practical clojure](https://github.com/poenneby/practical-clojure/tree/solution) tutorial we built the REST API that allow searching for monuments by region.
+*In the [practical clojure](https://github.com/poenneby/practical-clojure/tree/solution) tutorial we built the REST API that allow searching for monuments by region.*

-## Start the API
+## Start the backend API

 Go ahead and clone [practical clojure solution](https://github.com/poenneby/practical-clojure/tree/solution) and run it

 ```
 git clone https://github.com/poenneby/practical-clojure.git
 git checkout solution
+cd practical-clojure/monumental
 lein run server
 ```